Palikadude/Halcyon/readme.txt

 Halcyon is a mod for PMDO created by Palika that aims to recapture the vibes and energy of Explorers.
 It currently consists of 3 chapters.
+A final length of 8-12 chapters is currently planned.

 Credits:
 Palika - mod author. scripting, writing, balancing, etc. (all non-engine work, except where other credit is given)